SimonMisencik/helm-charts/README.md

 helm repo add open https://simonmisencik.github.io/helm-charts
 ```

-You can then run `helm search repo open` to see the charts.
+You can then run `helm search repo open/` to see the charts.